 Arizona Cattle Dog Rescue is a non-profit organization 501(c)(3) whose mission is to rescue, rehabilitate and ultimately re-home abandoned, stray and neglected Australian Cattle Dogs throughout the state of Arizona.
 Whenever possible, we also assist ACDs who because of extenuating circumstances are unable to remain in their homes with their owners.

 The Australian Cattle Dog has become quite popular in recent years.
-They are also know by many other names: Blue Heeler, Red Heeler, Queensland Heeler, Cattle Dog or simply Heeler.
-ALL of these names refer to one breed, the Australian Cattle Dog.
-Their intelligence, versatility and durability all lend to their popularity in several different positions, whether it be as a family companion to canine sports to professional jobs such as search and rescue and service dogs.
+They are also known by many other names: Blue Heeler, Red Heeler, Queensland Heeler, Cattle Dog or simply Heeler.
+ALL of these names refer to one breed: the Australian Cattle Dog.
+Their intelligence, versatility and durability all lend to their popularity in several different positions, whether as a family companion to canine sports to professional jobs such as search and rescue and service dogs.
 The Australian Cattle Dog has truly made a name for itself in the last decade.

 Because of their reputation for being a very smart dog, people believe that translates to ease of training.
 To train a cattle dog correctly one must provide intentional and consistent direction as well as plenty of physical and mental stimulation.
 The average dog owner has no idea of what they are up against when they get a cute cattle dog pup!
 This is why the average age for ACDs in shelters and in need of new homes is 1-2 years old.